MicrosoftDocs/azure-docs/articles/iot-hub/tutorial-routing.md

 # Tutorial: Configure message routing with IoT Hub

-Message Routing enables sending telemetry data from your IoT devices to built-in Event Hub-compatible endpoints or custom endpoints such as blob storage, Service Bus Queue, Service Bus Topic, and Event Hubs.
-While configuring Message Routing, you can create routing rules to customize the route that matches a certain rule.
+Message routing enables sending telemetry data from your IoT devices to built-in Event Hub-compatible endpoints or custom endpoints such as blob storage, Service Bus Queue, Service Bus Topic, and Event Hubs.
+While configuring message routing, you can create routing rules to customize the route that matches a certain rule.
 Once set up, the incoming data is automatically routed to the endpoints by the IoT Hub.

 In this tutorial, you learn how to set up and use routing rules with IoT Hub.
 You will route messages from an IoT device to one of multiple services, including blob storage and a Service Bus queue.
 Messages to the Service Bus queue will be picked up by a Logic App and sent via e-mail.
-Messages that do not have routing specifically set up are sent to the default endpoint, and viewed in a PowerBI visualization.
+Messages that do not have routing specifically set up are sent to the default endpoint, and viewed in a Power BI visualization.

 In this tutorial, you perform the following tasks: